gardeniaestevam/teeth-and-dental-implants-detection-code/README.md

-# teeth-and-dental-implants-detection-code
+# Joint detection of teeth and dental implants in panoramic radiographs using attention-based YOLOv12 - Code

-Source code for the proposed machine learning model in "Joint detection of teeth and dental implants in panoramic radiographs using attention-based YOLOv12"
+This repository contains the source code for a Yolov12-based machine learning model for detecting teeth and dental implants in panoramic radiographs.

+## Dataset

+The database used in this work is available in this repository.

+## Cite us

+Once the work is published, the DOI and the corresponding BibTeX entry will be available.